A Complete Guide To Assistive Devices For Hand Tremors

 • Tremolo

-Tremelo is a non-invasive device that reduces tremor severity in the arm but not the wrist.
-This device weighs 1.4 lbs and helps 1 in 3 tremor patients.
+Tremolo is a non-invasive device that reduces arm tremor severity but not wrist tremor.
+This device weighs 1.4 lbs and helps 1 in 3 patients with tremor.
 Tremelo relieves specific tremor types, notably arm tremors.

 • Cala Trio